MaximBushmakov/Sirius-prog/NormAlgorithmsOfMarkov/README.md

+**Warning!**

+In this program there are crutches on crutches and some unusable function.
+There some functions and many tests are not done.

 To use this code you should create new file with input data and run from_file([input file path], [output file path]).

 In file with input you should write commands and values as input data to execute theese commands.
 There are 3 commands: 'alphabet', 'scheme' and 'tests'.